JonasDju/DLDS-Unofficial/README.md

 - Permadeath (can be turned off)
 - Customization (see below)
 - Time measurement (also the ability to change the time during a game)
-- Automatic Ender Dragon respawn after 10 minutes
+- Automatic Ender Dragon respawn after 10 minutes (can be configured)

 The following features are currently missing / need work:
-- Polishing (Colorful text, Soundeffects, ...)
 - Multiple teams on one server

 ## Customization